Large deviations asymptotics for unbounded additive functionals of diffusion processes: Proof of Lemma

-\end{lemma} \begin{proof} We start with \textit{i}).
-Since the drift function $u_\epsilon$ is bigger than or equal to $\mathbf{D}$ in the relevant region, as a result of Theorem~1.1 in \cite{yamada1973comparison}, $X_{t,\epsilon}$ is stochastically bigger than $X_{t}$.
-Consequently, the first hitting time to zero, $\tau_{t,\epsilon}(0)$, is stochastically bigger than $\tau_{t}(0)$ and, hence, our statement follows.
+To see this, observe that the drift function $u_\epsilon$ is bigger than or equal to $\mathbf{D}$ in the relevant region.
+Thus, using Theorem~1.1 in \cite{yamada1973comparison}, $X_{t,\epsilon}$ is stochastically bigger than $X_{t}$.
+Consequently, the first hitting time to zero, $\tau_{t,\epsilon}(0)$, is stochastically bigger than $\tau_{t}(0)$ and, hence, (\ref{stochastic-dominance-1-inequality}) follows.